-The PPST (Pre Professional Skills Test, also referred to as the Praxis I), is required by the State of Nevada and a majority of other states for licensure.
+The PRaxis I Core Academic Skills test is required by the State of Nevada and a majority of other states for licensure.
 Passing scores are a requirement for admission into our teacher education program.
-The PPST covers the areas of Reading , Writing, and Mathematics.
+The Praxis Core test covers the areas of Reading , Writing, and Mathematics.
 Each section of the test may be taken separately if desired, but many students take all three tests on the same day.

-The CBEST is only required by 2 states, California and Oregon , and is also accepted by the State of Nevada in lieu of the PPST.
-Passing scores are a requirement for admission into the teacher education program as well as for state licensure.
+The CBEST is only required by 2 states, California and Oregon , and is also accepted by the State of Nevada in lieu of the Praxis Core test.
+Passing scores on the CBEST may fufill the requirement for admission into the teacher education program as well as for state licensure.
 The CBEST covers the areas of Reading , Writing, and Mathematics.

-Most students will feel prepared for the test after completing English 101 and 102 and the Core Math.
-The PPST tests college level reading writing, and math skills.
+Most students will feel prepared for the test after completing English 102 and Math 126.
 If you have a weakness in a particular area, you should prepare well in advance.
-There are several ways to prepare for the PPST and CBEST.
-There is a computerized version of the PPST available on CD for use at the Learning Resource Center (first floor William Raggio Building).
-We suggest using the "study mode" of the CD so that you are aware of the justification for the way questions are answered.
-The CBEST has a computerized practice test available from their website.
-Finally, there are several study guides written about the PPST, some of which are available at the ASUN Bookstore in the Joe Crowley Student Union (JCSU).
+There are several ways to prepare for the tests.
+A computerized version of the tests are available for use at the Learning Resource Center (first floor William Raggio Building).
+Example questions are also available on the websites where you register for the tests.
+Finally, there are several study guides written about the Praxis, some of which are available at the ASUN Bookstore in the Joe Crowley Student Union (JCSU).

 Feeling worried prior to taking an exam is very normal and may even help to enhance performance.
 However, when the level of anxiety interferes with a person's ability to recall information or otherwise perform well on the test, the anxiety is a liability.
 The Educational Testing Services corporation has compiled a guide for recognizing and coping with anxiety.
 The guide contains several helpful techniques to reduce anxiety and to help control self-defeating thoughts.
 We encourage you to look at the guide for further suggestions.